Kevin Plawecki

-Kevin Jeffrey Plawecki (/plə'wɛki/; born February 26, 1991) is an American former professional baseball catcher.
-He played in Major League Baseball (MLB) for the New York Mets, Cleveland Indians, Boston Red Sox, and Texas Rangers.
+Kevin Jeffrey Plawecki (/plə'wɛki/; born February 26, 1991) is an American former professional baseball catcher who currently serves as the catching coach for the San Diego Padres of Major League Baseball (MLB).
+He played in MLB for the New York Mets, Cleveland Indians, Boston Red Sox, and Texas Rangers.

 Plawecki starred in baseball for Westfield High School in Indiana.
 He then attended Purdue University, where he played college baseball for the Boilermakers, was named an All-American in 2012, and won the Big Ten Conference Baseball Player of the Year in 2012.
 The Mets selected him with the 35th overall pick in the 2012 MLB draft.

 Amateur career

 Plawecki was born in Hinsdale, Illinois, on February 26, 1991, to Jeff and Lynne Plawecki.
 He attended Westfield High School in Westfield, Indiana, where he played for the school's baseball team.
 He was named an All-State Class 4A honorable mention at catcher in his senior year.
 He was not selected in the MLB draft following his senior year of high school.
 He enrolled at Purdue University, to play college baseball for the Purdue Boilermakers baseball team.

 As a freshman at Purdue University in 2010, Plawecki had a .343 batting average, a .384 on-base percentage (OBP), and a .529 SLG, with eight home runs.
 He was named a freshman All-American by Louisville Slugger and the Big Ten Conference (Big Ten) All-Freshman of the Team.
 Following his freshman season at Purdue, Plawecki played collegiate summer baseball for the Richmond RiverRats of the Prospect League, where he batted 65-for-211 (.308) with fifteen doubles and 27 RBIs.

 As a sophomore in 2011, Plawecki batted .341 with a .436 SLG, 2 home runs, and 39 RBIs.
 He was named first team All-Big Ten.
 That summer, Plawecki played for the Hyannis Harbor Hawks of the Cape Cod Baseball League and was named a league all-star.

 In the 2012 season as a junior, Plawecki hit .359 batting average, a .445 on-base percentage (OBP), and a .578 SLG, with seven home runs.
 Plawecki was named the Most Outstanding Player of the 2012 Big Ten Conference baseball tournament and 2012 Big Ten Conference Baseball Player of the Year.
 He was a semifinalist for the Johnny Bench Award in 2011 and one of its three finalists in 2012.